 If diagnosed on chest-ray, a repeat study should be performed in 4-6 weeks to ensure the consolidation has resolved.
 If the consolidation has not improved, this could suggest an underlying mass such as lung cancer.

 If severe, the doctor will likely order other tests such as blood cultures, sputum culture, and serum and urine serology/PCR for specific bacteria that cause pneumonia.
 They will also likely obtain a nasopharyngeal swab to test for influenza A and B viruses.
 Other essential tests include a comprehensive metabolic panel (CMP), complete blood cell count (CBC), urinalysis, and lactate level.

 Pneumonia Medication and Treatment

 The treatment of pneumonia depends on whether or not you are hospitalized.
-In both these situations, smoking cessation is encouraged if you use tobacco.
+In both of these situations, smoking cessation is encouraged if you use tobacco.
 The outpatient treatment generally involves one or more of the following antibiotics:

 - Zithromax (Azithromycin)